Google Ads: Our 12-Year Journey

 - Don’t get lazy – the landscape changes all the time so be prepared to stay on top of your campaigns and ads

 - Search Engine Optimization best practices for websites and content are still critical

 Why River Dog Digital provides PPC services

-The ad opportunities are better than ever.
+Ad opportunities are better than ever.
 Ads in the old days, frankly, sucked.
-Crude limitations on an early tool, fraudulent clicks, and spam farms was not an asset.
+Crude limitations on an early tool, fraudulent clicks, and spam farms were not an asset.

 Now, there are tight controls available to make sure every ad is optimized to the penny.
-And let’s face it: the salad days of free lead generation on Google are gone.
+And let’s face it: the salad days of free lead generation on Google are over for almost every industry.
 In 15 years, Google changed radically.
 It’s not just a search engine anymore.
 It’s a primer for eCommerce, so take advantage of it!
 Competitors will.

 Paid or PPC or Pay-Per-Click ads have become an imperative element.
 If staying visible to searchers is a priority, ads are a must.